 The Mesh Collider builds its collision representation from the Mesh attached to the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary, and reads the properties of the attached Transform to set its position and scale correctly.
-The benefit of this is that you can make the shape of the Collider exactly the same as the shape of the visible Mesh for the GameObject, resulting in more precise and authentic collisions.
-However, this precision comes with a higher processing overhead than collisions involving primitive colliders (such as Sphere, Box, and Capsule) and so it is best to use Mesh Colliders sparingly.
+The benefit of this is that you can make the shape of the Collider exactly the same as the shape of the visible Mesh for the GameObject, which creates more precise and authentic collisions.
+However, this precision comes with a higher processing overhead than collisions involving primitive colliders (such as Sphere, Box, and Capsule), so it is best to use Mesh Colliders sparingly.

 Faces in collision meshes are one-sided.
-This means objects can pass through them from one direction, but collide with them from the other.
+This means GameObjects can pass through them from one direction, but collide with them from the other.

 Mesh cooking changes a normal Mesh into a Mesh that you can use in the physics engine.
 Cooking builds the spatial search structures for the physics queries, such as Physics.Raycast, as well as supporting structures for the contacts generation.
 Unity cooks all Meshes before using them in collision detection.
 This can happen at import time (Import Settings > Model > Generate Colliders) or at run time.

 If you disable Enable Mesh Cleaning or Weld Colocated Vertices, you need to ensure you aren’t using data that those algorithms would otherwise filter.
-Make sure you don’t have any co-located vertices if Weld Colocated Vertices is disabled, and when Enable Mesh Cleaning is enabled, make sure there are no tiny triangles whose area is close to zero, no thin triangles, and no huge triangles whose area is close to infinity.
+Make sure you don’t have any co-located vertices if you have disabled Weld Colocated Vertices, and when you enable Enable Mesh Cleaning, make sure there are no tiny triangles whose area is close to zero, no thin triangles, and no huge triangles whose area is close to infinity.

-Note: Setting Cooking Options to any other value than the default settings means the Mesh Collider must use a Mesh that has an isReadable value of true.
+Note: When you set the Cooking Options to any other value than the default settings, it means the Mesh Collider must use a Mesh that has an isReadable value of

 There are some limitations when using the Mesh Collider:

-Mesh Colliders that do not have Convex enabled are only supported on GameObjects without a RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
+GameObjects that have a RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info

 For a Mesh Collider to work properly, the Mesh must be read/write enabled in any of these circumstances:

-Optimization tip: If a Mesh is used only by a Mesh Collider, you can disable NormalsThe direction perpendicular to the surface of a mesh, represented by a Vector.
+Optimization tip: If a Mesh Collider only uses a Mesh, you can disable NormalsThe direction perpendicular to the surface of a mesh, represented by a Vector.
 Unity uses normals to determine object orientation and apply shading.
 More info

 See in Glossary in Import Settings, because the physics system doesn’t need them.